Skip to main content

 1. Complete Stripe business verification

-2. Toggle off "Test mode" in Stripe Dashboard
+2. Toggle off "Test mode" in the Stripe Dashboard

 5. Trigger a license sync — kuploy-cloud auto-creates live Stripe Products/Prices from the plan catalog